VLSI Design UESTC4007

 ■ describe, analyse and design basic digital microarchitectural components;

-■ explain the operation of switched-capacitor circuits and why they are popular for CMOS analogue design; and
+■ demonstrate the operation of switched-capacitor circuits and why they are popular for CMOS analogue design; and

-■ describe the fabrication process of transistors in CMOS technology and mask layout.
+■ outline the fabrication process of transistors in CMOS technology and mask layout.

 Minimum Requirement for Award of Credits